Peak Climbing in Nepal: Complete Guide to the Best Himalayan Climbing Peaks

 Chulu East is situated in the Manang District, Gandaki Province, Annapurna Region, western Nepal.
 It’s considered one of the least crowded among the other trekking peaks, offering a remote mountaineering experience.

-The difficulty level of climbing this peak is moderate.
+The difficulty level of climbing Chulu peak is moderate.
 You can reach its summit with proper acclimatisation and basic technical skills, and should have NMA Trekking Peak Permit, ACAP, and TIMS Card.

 Pisang Peak